Deep-Commit/gswarm/README.md

 >
 > GSwarm is **NOT** affiliated with or endorsed by the official Gensyn team.
 This is an independent, community-developed supervisor tool designed to enhance the user experience of running Gensyn RL Swarm.
 We cannot modify the core RL Swarm functionality, training algorithms, or blockchain integration.

-A robust Go-based supervisor for Gensyn RL Swarm that provides automatic restart capabilities, dependency management, and comprehensive logging.
+A robust Go-based supervisor for Gensyn RL Swarm that provides automatic restart capabilities, dependency management, comprehensive logging, and Telegram monitoring.

 ## ✨ Features